Employers love to ask, “what do you know about our company?” in the job interview.

 'This is a must, and it's one small way of building credibility and trust' with the consumer, says Wayne Porter, co-founder of ReveNews, an online marketing publication, and former senior director of research at FaceTime, a business security solutions provider.
 'A phone number, a street address and even pictures go a long way toward building credibility.'

 Showing a physical location, even one that no one will ever visit, comforts a customer that your business is real and legitimate, Bredin says.
-Provide a phone number that maps to that location, rather than just an 800 number, she advises.
+Provide a phone number that maps to that location, rather than just an 800 number, she advises. - Third-party validation

 This means customer testimonials, client lists, case studies, awards and recognition you've received, positive news clippings and the like.
 Potential customers indeed want to know who you do business with, and what current customers have to say about their experiences.
 Such items 'forge the underpinnings of trust,' Porter says.